jasonagilbertson/textFilter/docs/configuration.md

 ![](../TextFilter/Images/ico.png)

-# TextFilter Configuration File
+# TextFilter Settings

-Below is the configuration file that controls some of the window behavior.
 This information can be directly set from the gui.
-See Options -> Settings
+## Options -> Settings
 ![](../TextFilter/Images/tf-setting-reference-1.png)

+Below are the underlying configuration value definitions and file where all settings are stored.
-If for some reason config file is lost, on next launch, a new config file will be generated.
+If config file is lost, on next launch, a new config file will be generated.
-If for some reason config file is corrupt, rename / delete config file and relaunch textFilter.
+If config file is corrupt, rename / delete config file and relaunch textFilter.

 ## Known issues:
 - If running multiple instances of textFilter, the first instance is the only one that will save information to the textFilter.exe.config file.
 This will be fixed in future version.